-I finished my doctorate at the University of Edinburgh’s School of Education (Moray House) in January 2014.
-My research took a grounded theory approach to explore the professional journeys of exemplary expatriate field leaders in the international aid sector.
-I have a Master’s of Divinity from Trinity Theological Seminary with an emphasis in counseling.
-I also have a Master’s of Education and a Bachelor’s of Business Education from James Madison University.
-I was raised mostly in the Virginia suburbs of Washington DC, but have now lived over half my life in Asia and Europe.
 I suppose we are all on a journey in one way or another.
 My most important journey is learning to follow Jesus.
 I have adopted the Latin phrase praesis ut prosis ne ut imperes or lead in order to serve not in order to rule as a personal motto.
-It is very close to what Jesus taught about leadership and I like the Latin because it seems to make an elegant expression out of what, in real-life, is a rather sobering and difficult ambition.
+It is very close to what Jesus taught about leadership and I like the Latin because it seems to make an elegant expression out of what in real-life, is a rather sobering and difficult ambition.
 I see myself as a long-term student of leadership, peacemaking, resilience, and professional development.

 the kids 19apr2012